Sermon notes of Pastor Mark Downey

 As Americans, we hail from every part of the world [the Pilgrims hailed from England, not tropical jungles or arid deserts].
 While we observe traditions from every culture [in violation of God’s law; “Learn not the way of the heathen” Jer.
 10:2], Thanksgiving Day is a unique national tradition we all share.
 Its spirit binds us together as one people [the spirit of Babylon binds us together as slaves], each of us thankful for our common blessings [that’s code for communism and affirmative action].

 Well, that’s enough proclamations.
+I found the text for Trump's Thanksgiving tweet and it was sterile, a spirit of emptiness.
 I think it’s become self evident that our people have lost their appreciation for “Executing vengeance upon the heathen… to bind their kings with chains” (Ps.
 149:7-8).
 The point I would like to make, more than any other thought in this sermon, is that God brought Israel to America and planted Christianity in its soil.
 God said, “I will appoint a place for My people Israel, and will plant them, that they may dwell in a place of their own, and move no more” II Sam.
 7:10.
 That place is America and there is no other refuge for us to go to.
 All of the founding fathers were White and had a mutual belief that Jesus Christ was and is the Messiah who died on the Cross for our sins.
 They weren’t such simpletons that they would proclaim some sort of morbid mongrelization of government to undermine their own Christianity in America for generations to come.
 An excerpt from the Mayflower Compact states, “In ye name of God, Amen.
 We whose names are underwritten… having undertaken, for ye glorie of God, and advancement of ye Christian faith, and honour of our King, and countrie, a voyage to plant ye colonie in ye northern parts of Virginia.”

-The ungrateful religions, introduced into our bloodstream of American culture have infected the health of our ethnos-nation, our race with the mediocrity of universalism and myths.
+The ungrateful religions, introduced into our bloodstream of American culture have infected the health of our ethnos-nation, our race with the mediocrity of universalism and mythical superstitions.
 White people are no longer anything special, a peculiar treasure and therefore need not give thanksgiving the way their ancestors did.
 Our people have sunk to the level of Esau who forsook his birthright.
-But, unlike Esau, we, the descendants of Jacob-Israel, can look to the rock from whence we were hewn and discover our Creator God who sacrificed his Son for the redemption of his kinsmen who believe upon Him.
+But, unlike Esau, we, the descendants of Jacob-Israel, can look to the rock from whence we were hewn and discover our Creator God who sacrificed His Son for the redemption of His kinsmen who believe upon Him.

 Nowhere in recorded history has any nation prospered as has America with its foundation squarely predicated upon its reliance of the Christian faith.
 What other nations can give thanksgiving to their little gods for what they have?
 India has a million gods of Hinduism and they’re a cesspool of filth and misery.
 Now that we Americans are so proud to share this land with strangers and their strange gods, we have something to look forward to: an America that surpasses the indian gods.

-My wife told me that I didn’t leave my last sermon on a happy note.
+I try to leave my sermons on a happy note.
 I do my best to conclude with something positive and I usually do, because we are in dire need of that divine Light in an ever darkening world.
 I’m happy to report that today’s message allows little room for not ending on a happy note.
 How can one be sad, when they are full of gratitude for all of God’s provisions?
 James 1:2 instructs us to, “Count it all joy.”
 That’s not an easy one for some people, especially when “The wicked beareth rule, the people mourn” (Prov.
 29:2), but it’s made easier (and we’ve heard it a million times) when you read it to the end of the Book… we win.
-‘In all these things we are more than conquerors through Him that loved us” Romans 8:37.
+“In all these things we are more than conquerors through Him that loved us” Romans 8:37.
 “Death is swallowed up in victory… thanks be to God, which gives us that victory through our Lord Jesus Christ… Therefore, my beloved brethren, be ye steadfast, unmovable, always abounding in the work of the Lord, forasmuch as ye know that your labor is not in vain” I Cor.
 15:54, 57-58.